Infinite-Nomic/Infinite-Nomic/rules.md

 Towns cannot be combined, nor can they be split into villages or smaller towns.

 The size value of a town counts towards the total number of villages with regards to calculating the cost of purchasing a village.

+# Rule 29
+A city is a town which is granted city status by the Monarch.
+Unless expressly contradicted, all rules applying to towns also apply to cities; but rules applying to cities do not also apply to towns unless this is expressly stated.

+By public announcement, the Monarch may grant any town city status at any time and for any reason, and may revoke or reinstate such a grant at any time and for any reason.
+Players may petition for a royal warrant for city status for a town with a size of ten or more.

+A city produces a daily IP yield of of its size plus 10%, rounded down to the nearest whole point.